 4. Prior to participation by individuals in any human research project, Dominion will inform and provide a copy of the institutional review board or research review committee approval to the LHRC.
 Once the

-research has been Dominion will update the LHRC periodically on the status of the individual's participation.
+research has been initiated; Dominion will update the LHRC periodically on the status of the individual's participation.

 12VAC35-115-145: Determination of Capacity to Give Consent or Authorization